sinclairzx81/typescript.api/README.md

 ### registering typescript extension

 The following will register the *.ts extension with require().
-Compilation errors will be written to the console, and module will be resolve, compiled and executed synchronously.
+Compilation errors will be written to the console, and module will be resolved, compiled and executed synchronously.

 ```javascript